kylekrieg/Node-Red-Contesting-Dashboard/docs/DESCRIPTION.md

 #### Label
 Choose the type of label on each mapped QSO pin.
 Choices are Band Only, Band + Mode, Mode Only, Call Only.

+#### Map Labels
+Toggle to see map labels on logged QSO's.

+#### TTL Value
+Time (in seconds) for logged QSO's to diplay on the map.
+Q's made after this will drop off the map.

 ---